Data center: Green data centers

-Data centers use a lot of power, consumed by two main usages: the power required to run the actual equipment and then the power required to cool the equipment.
-Power-efficiency reduces the first category.
+Data centers use a lot of power, consumed by two main usages: The power required to run the actual equipment and then the power required to cool the equipment.
+Power efficiency reduces the first category.

-Cooling cost reduction from natural ways includes location decisions: When the focus is not being near good fiber connectivity, power grid connections and people-concentrations to manage the equipment, a data center can be miles away from the users.
-'Mass' data centers like Google or Facebook don't need to be near population centers.
-Arctic locations can use outside air, which provides cooling, are getting more popular.
+Cooling cost reduction through natural means includes location decisions: When the focus is avoiding good fiber connectivity, power grid connections, and people concentrations to manage the equipment, a data center can be miles away from the users.
+Mass data centers like Google or Facebook do not need to be near population centers.
+Arctic locations that can use outside air, which provides cooling, are becoming more popular.

 Renewable electricity sources are another plus.
-Thus countries with favorable conditions, such as: Canada, Finland, Sweden, Norway, and Switzerland, are trying to attract cloud computing data centers.
+Thus countries with favorable conditions, such as Canada, Finland, Sweden, Norway, and Switzerland are trying to attract cloud computing data centers.

-Bitcoin mining is increasingly being seen as a potential way to build data centers at the site of renewable energy production.
-Curtailed and clipped energy can be used to secure transactions on the Bitcoin blockchain providing another revenue stream to renewable energy producers.
+Singapore lifted a three-year ban on new data centers in April 2022.
+A major data center hub for the Asia-Pacific region, Singapore lifted its moratorium on new data center projects in 2022, granting 4 new projects, but rejecting more than 16 data center applications from over 20 new data centers applications received.
+Singapore's new data centers shall meet very strict green technology criteria including "Water Usage Effectiveness (WUE) of 2.0/MWh, Power Usage Effectiveness (PUE) of less than 1.3, and have a "Platinum certification under Singapore's BCA-IMDA Green Mark for New Data Centre" criteria that clearly addressed decarbonization and use of hydrogen cells or solar panels.

+Direct current data centers

+Direct current data centers are data centers that produce direct current on site with solar panels and store the electricity on site in a battery storage power station.
+Computers run on direct current and the need for inverting the AC power from the grid would be eliminated.
+The data center site could still use AC power as a grid-as-a-backup solution.
+DC data centers could be 10% more efficient and use less floor space for inverting components.

 Energy reuse

-It is very difficult to reuse the heat which comes from air cooled data centers.
+It is very difficult to reuse the heat which comes from air-cooled data centers.
 For this reason, data center infrastructures are more often equipped with heat pumps.

 An alternative to heat pumps is the adoption of liquid cooling throughout a data center.
-Different liquid cooling techniques are mixed and matched to allow for a fully liquid cooled infrastructure which captures all heat in water.
-Different liquid technologies are categorized in 3 main groups, Indirect liquid cooling (water cooled racks), Direct liquid cooling (direct-to-chip cooling) and Total liquid cooling (complete immersion in liquid, see Server immersion cooling).
-This combination of technologies allows the creation of a thermal cascade as part of temperature chaining scenarios to create high temperature water outputs from the data center.
+Different liquid cooling techniques are mixed and matched to allow for a fully liquid-cooled infrastructure that captures all heat with water.
+Different liquid technologies are categorized in 3 main groups, indirect liquid cooling (water-cooled racks), direct liquid cooling (direct-to-chip cooling) and total liquid cooling (complete immersion in liquid, see server immersion cooling).
+This combination of technologies allows the creation of a thermal cascade as part of temperature chaining scenarios to create high-temperature water outputs from the data center.